AbeerAhmadAS/IronSchool/README.md

 ## About The Project

-The IronBattle Simulator is a Java-based application that allows users to create and customize warriors and wizards, simulate battles between them, and determine the winner.
-The project consists of three main classes: Character, Warrior, Wizard, and BattleField as well as an Attacker interface.
+This is a Java application that allows you to manage a school system.
+It provides functionality for creating teachers, courses, and students, as well as performing actions like enrolling students in courses and assigning teachers to courses and connect student to teacher.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>